 How to Prevent Sports Injuries

-- Get a sports check-up with their primary care physician before the start of a season
+- Get a sports physical with their primary care physician before the start of a season each year

-- Learn stretches that can help loosen up tense muscles before and after practices and games
+- Learn stretches that can help loosen tense muscles before and after practices and games

 - Remind them to inform you of any pain they are experiencing, even if they think it’s minor